-The stakes are high when we undertake significant change and promise improved results.
-Beyond hard results, opportunity costs and reputations—people's long-term pride, confidence and commitment are also at stake.
+The stakes are high when we promise significant change and improved results.
+Beyond the hard results, opportunity costs and reputations—people's long-term pride, confidence and commitment are also at stake.

 Adopting a why–who–how approach multiplies our investment in change—resources are highly focused and commitment levels and results improve dramatically.
 Involving people in answering 4 big questions builds the individual commitment necessary to deliver breakthrough results—today and well into the future.

 asking why–who–how before deciding what to do

 Change efforts typically begin with what questions—

 what do we need to do?